Samhan097/Github/Push Local Repository Directly.md

 ## Finally
 then you can see your code will uploaded to your github. if you added readme file already in the your github repo then you want to compare& pull the code to github.

-# React
-## To Install React in specific folder
-Go to terminal and type "npx create-react-app ."